geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 Since we know from the inequalities above that $$b/c \geq 0$$, the _only way_ in which the solution can satisfy $$x>0$$ is when the sign before the square root is positive.
-That makes the positive solution the only one.
+Therefore, the positive solution is the unique valid root.
 From that the statement $$\eqref{tau-dl}$$ follows.
-Note, that for numerical reasons it might still be necessary to tackle the case $$c\approx 0$$, which can manifest when $$|c| < \epsilon$$, where $$\epsilon$$ might be in the order of machine precision.
+Note that for numerical reasons it might still be necessary to tackle the case $$c\approx 0$$, which can manifest when $$|c| < \epsilon$$, where $$\epsilon$$ might be in the order of machine precision.